 We consider a $15$-armed bandit instance with stochastic availability model.
-The parameter set is given in Table~\ref{Exp1_parameters}.
-The first five arms are always available while the remaining are available according to action dependent probabilities.
+The entire parameter set is given in \ref{Exp1_parameters}.
+The first five arms are always available while remaining are available according to action dependent probabilities.

-Fig.~\ref{fig:reward-armchoice-Ex1}a) and Table~\ref{Exp1_results} show the discounted cumulative rewards achieved by various policies.
-Notice that WI and myopic are equivalent in terms of value generated, but not necessarily so, in terms of their arm choices.
-This is unlike the case of restless bandits in \cite{Meshram18,Kaza19}, where numerical experiments demonstrated WI to be better than myopic policy for moderately sized systems.
-Further, both WI and myopic almost reach up to the Lagrangian bound.
-Hence, it can be expected that their performance is close to optimal.
+Table~\ref{Exp1_results} shows the discounted cumulative rewards achieved by various policies.
+While rollout policy is still the best, WI and myopic are very close behind.